 Director of Programs

-I am ecstatic about the opportunity to work for NAMI; everyday people share their incredibly positive experiences with the organization and I am honored to join the team.
+I am ecstatic about the opportunity to work for NAMI PBC.
+Every day, people share their incredibly positive experiences with the organization and I am honored to join the team.
 I am a community educator with experience working with diverse populations.
 I earned a Bachelor of Liberal Arts at the Evergreen State College in Olympia, WA.
-Outside of work, I enjoy attending cultural events including theater, concerts, and art shows.
+Outside of work, I enjoy attending cultural events including theater, concerts and art shows.

 I have a passion to do meaningful work that creates positive change in the world.
 With a breadth and depth of experience delivering high-quality results in project and program management, human resources, marketing, communications, public relations, and operations — and with experience spanning government, private, nonprofit and military organizations — I strive to make a positive impact through my work.

 With an innate sense of compassion and empathy, and a well-honed sense of intuition, I hold a natural ability to coordinate people to work together toward common goals.
 I spent the five years prior to joining NAMI PBC in a human services focused nonprofit, where my role was in communications leadership.
 I am excited to now have the opportunity to make a more direct positive impact on the lives of those who are experiencing mental health challenges.